 Fiduciary income tax is deposited into the general fund.
-However, !5% of the tax is distributed to cities and towns two years after the year in which it was collected.
-For example, 15% of tax collected in fiscal year 2010/11 will be distributed to incorporated cities and towns in fiscal year 2012/13.
+However, 15% of the tax is distributed to cities and towns two years after the year in which it was collected.
+For example, 15% of tax collected in FY 2012 will be distributed to incorporated cities and towns in FY 2014.
 Therefore, only 85% of the tax collected, or of the tax value of any expenditure, is actually available for the state's use.
 This fact should be kept in mind when reviewing the reported tax value of the various subtractions, exemptions and credits.